renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/review.md

 <table>
   <tr>
     <td><b>num_code_suggestions</b></td>
     <td>Number of code suggestions provided by the 'review' tool.
-For manual comments, default is 4.
-For PR-Insight app auto tools, default is 0, meaning no code suggestions will be provided by the review tool, unless you manually edit pr_commands.</td>
+Default is 0, meaning no code suggestions will be provided by the `review` tool.</td>
   </tr>
   <tr>
     <td><b>inline_code_comments</b></td>
     <td>If set to true, the tool will publish the code suggestions as comments on the code diff.
-Default is false.</td>
+Default is false.
+Note that you need to set `num_code_suggestions`>0 to get code suggestions </td>
   </tr>
   <tr>
     <td><b>persistent_comment</b></td>